HackRank/Glitch-Effect/README.md

 your firewall to forward port 8333 to your computer so you can receive incoming connections, otherwise the nodes you can connect with will be limited.

-To support the network by running a node, sel
+To support the network by running a node, selec